jpdewey/myLMSC261/FizzBuzz/Dewey_FizzBuzz.md

 This was successful!!!!

 I then transferred this from the testing shell to a new .py file and tested it in terminal, which resulted in success!

+### Other Troubleshooting

+In addition to all of the above troubleshooting, there were additional issues regarding syntax: small typos, forgetting colons, etc.

+Luckily, the more I practice, the fewer syntax errors I find myself making!